-Actions would continue for the five aquatic ecosystem restoration areas until they are completed.
+Actions would continue for two aquatic ecosystem restoration areas until habitat feasible for physical eradication is completed, and would cease for one restoration area where all of the current habitat being restored does not have a definitive fish barrier.
 The remaining restoration areas include:

 Sixty Lake Basin A crew of two biological technicians would work full-time in Sixty Lake Basin from mid June to mid September.
 During mobilization in early summer, trail conditions (snow, water and logs on trails) make stock use unfeasible and inappropriate.
 To demobilize Sixty Lake Basin by stock, trail access would be via an unmaintained route.
 However, stock use in Sixty Lake Basin is prohibited past a certain point to protect fragile amphibian breeding habitat.
 The camp for the restoration crew is within the stock prohibition area, about one-half mile past the prohibition point.
 This camp needs to be mobilized and demobilized by a helicopter because the camp is in a stock prohibited area.
-Work involves restoring six lakes with a full-time crew that needs to mobilize ~800 lbs of food/gear per summer using 1 helicopter mobilization flight and 1 helicopter demobilization flight.
+Work would involve restoring four lakes with a full-time crew that needs to mobilize ~800 lbs of food/gear per summer using 1 helicopter mobilization flight and 1 helicopter demobilization flight.
+Four of the six current restoration lakes would be eradicated of fish, and two lakes would be not be eradicated of fish due to the lack of definitive fish barriers.
+Restoration actions would cease at these two lakes.

-Amphitheatre and Pinchot Basins A crew of two biological technicians would work partly in Amphitheatre Basin and partly in Pinchot Basin.
-Amphitheatre Basin would be worked from early July to mid September - mobilized/demobilized by helicopter.
+Amphitheater Basin A crew of two biological technicians would work full-time in Amphitheater Basin.
+It would be worked from early July to mid-September - mobilized/demobilized by helicopter.
 The camp is 2 miles from trail and 2,000 feet higher with a rugged approach not feasible by packstock.
-Work involves restoring two lakes and two ponds with a part-time crew that needs to mobilize ~600 lbs of food/gear per summer using 1 helicopter mobilization flight and 1 helicopter demobilization flight.
+Work involves restoring two lakes and one pond with a full-time crew that needs to mobilize ~800 lbs of food/gear per summer using 1 helicopter mobilization flight and 1 helicopter demobilization flight.